mikehedman/ampersand-hoodie-example/README.md

 This is not intended to be a comprehensive tutorial on Ampersand or Hoodie - it is instead a proof of concept for how the two technologies can be used together.
 It is also a work in progress, so there are still some places with yellow "under construction" tape.
 For example, all of the Hoodie user management capabilities are not working.
 In fact, Sign-In and Sign-Up just default to a user named "mike" with a password of "mike".
 This was done to avoid using jQuery for showing modal forms, not because it's bad, but I have not yet gotten around to it.

+To simplify things, this app uses plain html templates instead of the original Jade templates.
+With Ampersand's DOM binding, I'm finding that I don't have much need for client side runtime templating.

 This app is reliant on Grunt.
 So if you make any changes to anything under the /amp directory, you must re-run Grunt (or just use "grunt watch").
 The main build tasks that Grunt performs:
 * "Compiles" the HTML templates into one JavaScript file (/amp/client/clientHtml.js)
 * uses Browserify to build a bundle of all the client side JavaScript, and puts it into /www/assets/js/allJs.js